AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 =======================================
- Virtual Appliance ACX
+ Virtual Appliance CloudN
 =======================================

-Aviatrix Cloud Interconnect (ACX), also known as CloudN is virtual appliance that is deployed in a on-premise datacenter or co-location facility.
+Aviatrix CloudN virtual appliance that is deployed in a on-premise datacenter or co-location facility.

-ACX supports REST API that allows third party software integration.
+CloudN supports REST API that allows third party software integration.
-REST API document can be found at ACX console Help menu.
+REST API document can be found at CloudN console Help menu.
 For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/en/latest/HowTos/aviatrix_apis_datacenter_extension.html>`__

-To learn how ACX Datacenter Extension works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__
+To learn how CloudN Datacenter Extension works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__

-ACX can also be used as a virtual router to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building 1-click encrypted tunnels.
+CloudN can also be used as a virtual router to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building 1-click encrypted tunnels.
 To learn more on this use case, follow `this link. <http://docs.aviatrix.com/Solutions/aviatrix_aws_transitvpc.html>`__

 Download the Image
 ===================

-ACX comes with OVF, VHD and KVM images, to support VMware hypervisor, Microsoft Hyper-V and KVM.
+CloudN comes with OVF, VHD and KVM images, to support VMware hypervisor, Microsoft Hyper-V and KVM.

 * vmware OVF image can be downloaded from `OVF image link. <https://s3-us-west-2.amazonaws.com/aviatrix-download/CloudN-ovf-051517.zip>`__